 - Wound healing is accelerated.

-- The bone is built up faster and remains stable in its dimension.
+- The bone is built up faster and it’s dimensions remain stable.
 Bone loss is avoided (socket preservation).

 - Complete autologous process with no foreign material.